Emrion/bin-upgrade/README.md

 # bin-upgrade

 This is a try to automate in some ways the FreeBSD binary upgrade (`freebsd-update`).
-But, it's not a means to do an unatended upgrade.
+It's not a means to do an unatended upgrade.
 Indeed, there is just as much or more interaction than the use of `freebsd-update`.

 **WARNING**: this is a beta version for the moment.
 Do not use on a system you care for.